 This position is responsible for the recruitment of a diverse population of art and design students.
 Recruitment includes presenting the College’s programs and philosophy of education to prospective students, families, and teachers.
 This is accomplished through presentations at schools, representation at fairs and/or portfolio days.
 Cultivation of art teacher relationships is an important aspect of the job expectation.
 The Assistant Director will meet with students in individual appointments to counsel on the application process and assess the student's portfolio of work for particular majors.
-The Assistant Director is assigned to a caseload of prospective students and is charged with both maintaining strategic communications with them and encouraging them to become applicants when they meet the College's requirements.
+The incumbent is assigned to a caseload of prospective students and is charged with both maintaining strategic communications with them and encouraging them to become applicants when they meet the College's requirements.
 Travel may be extensive between September–February and week-end and evening work may also be required.

 Reports to: Director of Recruitment, Admissions